plaublin/intel_sgx_tutorial/README.md

 This is a in-Enclave Rust string!
 [+] say_something success...
 ```

+The following error can be encountered if you compile for hardware mode but do
+not have SGX hardware: `Init Enclave Failed SGX_ERROR_NO_DEVICE!`.
+To fix it:
+`make clean; SGX_MODE=SW make`.

 For most of it, both the Intel SGX SDK and Teaclave SGX SDK are used in a
 similar fashion, with similar functions modulo rust syntax.
 However, you will